 Los Angeles is where my skills are taking me and I need to try it out.
 I am excited about the work I’m about to do over there and very pumped about sharing it with everyone when I can.
 I guarantee it will blow your mind.

 Now you may be wondering as to the fate of Applegeeks.
 I still would like to finish drawing the current story arc.
 But due to my new obligations that might take some time.
 Once I’m settled in LA, I might gain some time in the evening again.
 All I ask from you is to hang in there and know the story will finish.
 Your loyalty is humbling and I will do my best to reward you all as fans and give the comic the ending it deserves.
 As for AG lites, they will continue update as normal.
 I know the lites have been getting mixed reviews lately.
 I’m cool with that and I completely understand, but as of right now that’s the extent of work my free time will allow.

 I believe I covered everything.
 I would like to thank everyone who stood beside us over the years and I would like to thank everyone who supported me after the announcement last friday.

 To the long time fans or to those who just stumbled in, I hope you stay tuned.
 Since I truly enjoy what I do, I definitely aim not to disappoint.

 This entry was posted on Monday, October 25th, 2010 at 12:39 AM and is filed under Rant.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.